Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: Discussion

-In Fig. \ref{fig:GLEAM_MTP_evolution_L}, we show a possible evolutionary scenario for \gleam\ hat incorporates this drop in accretion rate.
-In particular, the top panel show the spin-period evolution.
-For \gleam\ we choose an initial disk accretion rate of $\dot{M}_{\rm d,0} = \unit[10^{24}]{g \, s^{-1}}$ and an initial magnetic field $B_0=\unit[4 \times 10^{14}]{G}$.
-These values fall within the allowed parameter space that guarantees the two sources to reach their spin period in less than $\unit[10^6]{yr}$ (see Fig. \ref{fig:age_B_mdot}).
-To keep things simple, we set the disk accretion rate to zero as soon as the neutron star reach its observed spin period of $\unit[1091]{s}$.
-This abrupt stop in the accretion process causes the source to transition into the ejector phase and enables the restoration of the radio emission.
+In Fig. \ref{fig:GLEAM_MTP_evolution_L}, we show a possible evolutionary scenario for \gleam\ and \mtp\ that incorporates this drop in accretion rate.
+In particular, the top panels show the spin-period evolution.
+For both sources we choose an initial magnetic field $B_0=\unit[4 \times 10^{14}]{G}$ and initial disk accretion rates of $\dot{M}_{\rm d,0} = \unit[10^{24}]{g \, s^{-1}}$ and $\dot{M}_{\rm d,0} = \unit[10^{23}]{g \, s^{-1}}$, respectively.
+These values fall within the allowed parameter space that guarantees the two sources to reach their spin period in less than $\unit[10^7]{yr}$ (see Fig. \ref{fig:age_B_mdot}).
+Note that for \mtp, we fix the value of $B_0$ to a higher value than the estimated current magnetic field strength in order to take into account the effects of magnetic field decay.
+To keep things simple, we set the disk accretion rate to zero as soon as the two neutron stars reach their observed spin periods of $\unit[1091]{s}$ and $\unit[75.9]{s}$, respectively.
+This abrupt stop in the accretion process causes the sources to transition into the ejector phase and enables the restoration of the radio emission.
+From this point on, the spin periods remain effectively constant as the combination of their large values and magnetic field decay causes the dipolar losses to become negligible.